Private Investigator Software

 Private investigators use other types of specialized private investigator software, such as:

-• AT&T Active Armor – A mobile security app that provides security for your mobile device, personal information, and more.
+• AT&T Active Armor – AT&T Active Armour is a mobile security app that provides security for your mobile device, personal information, and more.

 • Facial Recognition – An overview of companies that provide facial recognition systems that analyze facial features to identify people and traits.